 Ayer, Laura se levantó a las siete de la mañana.
 Luego se duchó, desayunó, se vistió y se fue a hacer la compra semanal. = Yesterday, Laura got up at 7 A.M.
 Then she showered, had breakfast, got dressed and went to do the weekly shopping.

 Primero estudié en un colegio público.
 Más tarde mis padres me metieron en uno privado. = I first studied in a public school.
 Later my parents got mein a private one.

-– Actions for which the duration is explicitly mentioned are always expressed in Preterite tense:
+– Past actions whose duration is explicitly mentioned are always expressed in Preterite tense: